Using Diagnostic Traces for Voice Recognition

 Enable Remote Port Status Monitor Output

-Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations.
+Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations and select Save.

-Note that you can enter up to 70 IP addresses.
+Note You can enter up to 70 IP addresses.
 Each IP address must be separated from the following IP address by a comma.